The cover photo of “North of Dixie” is by Don Hogan Charles, from Newark N.J. July 1967.

 The final photo I’ll share from Mark Speltz’s North of Dixie book shows the human side of the controversial Black Panthers, a militant civil rights activist group of the era.
 The Panthers did resort to violence at times, by the dictum of “by any means necessary” for racial justice.
 Yet they were also demonized whole-cloth by the government, especially the FBI under J. Edgar Hoover.
 In the photo below, we see Panther Charles Bursey serving breakfast to a child in Oakland, California.
 The Panthers raised enough funds and resources to help feed numerous neighborhood children and families throughout the United States.

 This brings us forward to the next steps for The Black Lives Matter movement and the implicit query of all these photos: Will we learn from the history laid bare in this book, that racism’s poisoning and coagulation of the American spirit infected the North as well as the South?
-BLM is now forming new initiatives – The Electoral Justice Project and The Black Futures Lab – that, they say, will address black voter alienation and transform the ways that black communities participate in the 2018 election and beyond, as reported by Dani McClain in “The Future of BLM” in The Nation.
+BLM is now forming new initiatives – The Electoral Justice Project and The Black Futures Lab – which, they say, will address black voter alienation and transform the ways that African-American communities participate in the 2018 election and beyond, as reported by Dani McClain in “The Future of BLM” in The Nation.
 6

 Photo of Black Panther Charles Bursey by Ruth-Marion Baruch, Oakland, California, 1969